 When it comes to energy use, simple everyday actions like turning off the switches after use, removing plugs from energy sockets, keeping your air conditioners set at 25 degrees when they’re on and taking shorter showers in cold or lukewarm water, are options that will help to dramatically decrease the overall energy consumption within your home.
 Opt for energy saving appliances by choosing the home appliances that fit your home and needs to ensure that you’re only using what you require.

 From the start of the year, the NEA has raised the Minimum Energy Performance of household appliances like fridges, air conditioners and clothes dryers.
 Home appliances found in department stores will now have to increase their energy efficiency levels.
 Ticks will be commonly used to illustrate an appliance’s energy performance levels with the more ticks an appliance has meaning the more energy efficient it is.
 For example, most fridges are now seen to have at least two ticks - look out for this the next time you’re browsing for fridges online.

-If you are unlikely to or unsure about committing to a home appliance, consider Levande.
+If you are unlikely to or unsure about committing to a home appliance, consider Levande by Electrolux Group.
 It is an appliance service solution, powered by Electrolux from July 2022.
 It allows consumers to rent home appliances at a fixed monthly subscription fee.
 Once you have finished using the appliance, you can have it picked up, returned and cleaned - all inclusive.